Poroelastic plate model obtained by simultaneous homogenization and dimension reduction: Introduction

 \section{Introduction}

-Derivation of Biot's equations by homogenization approach is relatively old topic (see \cite{gilbmikelic2000},\cite{clopeaumikelic2001}).
-Recently there is a growing attention in derivation and studying poroelastic equations in different context.
-We will just mention a few of them.
-In \cite{gahn1} the authors study a thin layer of elastic body in a fluid modeled by Stokes equations, in a recent work \cite{gahn2024} the author derives the poroelastic plate model in the regime when the size of the pores is on the same squale as the thickness of the body, in \cite{gurvich} the authors analyze the quasistatic and evolution equation for poroelastic plate, in \cite{Avalos} the authors discuss the existence result for the interaction between fluid and poroelastic structure, in \cite{bociu} the authors analyze quasi-static Biot system of poroelasticity for both compressible and incompressible constituents, in \cite{Mikelic2012} the authors derive the model of the contact between poroelastic and elastic body and in \cite{Mikelic2015} the authors derive the model of quasi-static Biot's plate by doing dimension reduction of $3d$ Biot's equations.
+The derivation of Biot’s equations using the homogenization approach is a relatively old topic (see \cite{gilbmikelic2000},\cite{clopeaumikelic2001}).
+Recently, there has been growing attention devoted to deriving and studying poroelastic equations in various contexts.
+We will mention just a few of them.
+In \cite{gahn1}, the authors investigate a thin layer of an elastic body immersed in a fluid modeled by Stokes equations.
+In a recent work \cite{gahn2024}, the author derives the poroelastic plate model in a regime where the size of the pores is on the same scale as the thickness of the body.
+In \cite{gurvich}, the quasi-static and evolutionary equations for poroelastic plates are analyzed.
+In \cite{Avalos}, the existence result for the interaction between fluid and poroelastic structures is discussed.
+In \cite{bociu}, the authors analyze the quasi-static Biot system of poroelasticity for both compressible and incompressible constituents.
+In \cite{Mikelic2012}, the model for the contact between poroelastic and elastic bodies is derived.
+Finally, in \cite{Mikelic2015}, the authors derive the model of quasi-static Biot’s plates by performing a dimension reduction of $3D$ Biot’s equations.